Inspirations

 Socioenvironmental Responsibility

-At Malki Studio, we embrace every colour, every size, every shape, every gender, and every type of individual.
+We embrace every colour, every size, every shape, every gender, and every individual.

 Materials and Making